Skip to main content

 Debugging

-If the application is not served correctly, check the error logs of {tm} to ensure that the mailbox
+If the application is not served correctly, check the error logs of tiCrypt-Mailbox to ensure that the mailbox file can be found and that it is correctly signed.

-Updating the {tm} server
+Updating the tiCrypt-Mailbox server

 systemctl restart ticrypt-mailbox